 You can choose to remain anonymous when contacting the hotline.
-Translators are available.
+Translators are available, but please note that it may take up to four minutes to connect to a translator.

-If your country is not listed below (i.e. Sierra Leone) and you are outside U.S., please call your local operator and then ask to place a collect call using +1.770.263.4745.
-(Some countries do not have mobile connectivity.
-If you cannot reach a local operator from a mobile device, please use a landline.)
+If your country is not listed below and you are outside U.S., please call your local operator and then ask to place a collect call using +1.770.263.4745.

+Some countries do not have mobile connectivity.
+If you cannot reach a local operator from a mobile device, please use a landline.